After, after, after Monarch of the Glen

 The first edition out of five of the Monarch of the Glen tapestry was commissioned in celebration of Dovecot’s centenary in 2012 and is a witty reminder of the ways in which images are, and have been, borrowed and re-worked throughout history; a theme that remains central to the work of many artists.
 The incorporation of text and colour charts is also typical of Saville’s work, most evident in his well-known sleeve designs for New Order and Joy Division’s LPs.

-Dovecot Tapestry Studio is currently working on the second edition of Monarch of the Glen.
+Dovecot Tapestry Studio completed the second edition of Monarch of the Glen in 2017, and the third edition went on the loom in 2018.

 For more information on Sir Edwin Landseer’s 1851 Monarch of the Glen, please visit the National Galleries of Scotland’s collection page.